 This trail extends from Rochester on the west to Seneca Falls on the east.
 One site in Geneva (Hotel Nester) is unmarked; other sites on this trail include a gravestone, public artwork, historic structure, or museum.
 The Susan B. Anthony House in Rochester and the sites in Seneca Falls house mid-sized museums; allow ample visit time.
+The Canandaigua site of Anthony's trial on the charge of unlawful voting remains the Ontario County Courthouse; the courtroom in which she was tried remains a working courtroom.
+The trial is commemorated by displays in the public lobby and others in the courtroom itself.
+Researchers having need to see all the displays must apply to the county government for access.
 Visitors seeking a shorter curated experience might wish to visit only the Rochester-area sites.
 Fossenvue (at Caywood Point) is located in a remote lakeshore park, accessible in good weather by boat or by a one-mile hike from a hilltop parking area.

 Best-known of the nineteenth-century suffrage leaders, Susan B. Anthony was also an active abolitionist.
 While privately unorthodox in religion, she made pragmatic compromises with conservative Christians in order to promote the suffrage cause.